lanlan63/lanlan63.github.io/README.md

 For your journal: Signal handling script with explanations.
 Discuss the importance of signal handling in robust applications.

+For your journal: Producer/consumer scripts with explanations.
+Discuss the challenges of inter-process synchronisation and race conditions

 ## Week 3
 ### Application Selection for Performance Testing